 Since 2017, the Modern Slavery Police Transformation Unit has directly delivered modern training to more than 4,000 police officers and law enforcement staff.
 All forces in England and Wales along with the NCA, GLAA and Home Office, have participated in the training activity which includes both general awareness training and specialist skills development.

 More than 1000 officers from frontline response teams have received training to provide initial guidance on how to respond in the early stages of MSHT investigations.
 This is supported guidance and support materials that are available to officers and staff across police forces and law enforcement agencies.

-A total of 650 intelligence research and analysis staff have completed specialist CPD training to share knowledege about modern slavery related exploitation crime and on how to gather and interpret the vital intelligence needed to support investigations and develop prevention activity.
+More than 800 intelligence research and analysis staff have completed specialist CPD training to share knowledege about modern slavery related exploitation crime and on how to gather and interpret the vital intelligence needed to support investigations and develop prevention activity.

 And 400 senior lead investigators have also received modern slavery CPD updates specifically looking at covert tactics and victim management.

 A in support of force-led activity, a network of 150 general awareness trainers has also been established to lead the delivery of College of Policing accredited general awareness training to frontline policing teams across the country.
 As well as raising awareness of the issue and of modern slavery typologies, this training also covers initial response and the responsibilities of police officers and staff to safeguard victims and report what they suspect to be cases of modern slavery.

 With the response to modern slavery now becoming more established in all areas, police forces are now increasingly building on the training materials now available to deliver their own in-house training activity.

 Modern Slavery general awareness and specialist investigator training materials are available to policing and law enforcement agencies via the College of Policing/Metropolitan Police NCALT system.

 All other materials, including investigation guides, investigation debriefing reports and modern slavery master class videos are available from the modern slavery community pages on POLKA.